jlaurentpdx/lab-11-pokemon-catcher-code201/README.md

 - [ ] Render results to a chart using `<chart>` and `charts.js`

 ## JavaScript Interactions: app.js
-- *pokemonAppear* array should generate three Pokemon as radio buttons/images
+- *generatePokemon()* function should generate three Pokemon as radio buttons/images
 - User should be able to click on images
 - User should be able to submit their chosen pokemon (*pokemonChosen*)
 - Once user reaches 10 or more plays, tracked by *pokemonCaught*, redirect user to `results/index.html`